MeniosChr/BlockBe/README.md

 A single or multiplayer mini game.
 All you have to do is simply

 move from one side of the map to the opposite.
-The game have turns and each turn
+The game has turns and each turn

 you can move (typping the right coordinates) or block someones path